 Purchase Option.
-The Pooling and Servicing Agreement grants the directing certificateholder (subject to the last paragraph of this section "-Purchase Option"), Freddie Mac and, with respect to Defaulted Loans for which the related Junior Loan Holder holds a lower priority lien, the related Junior Loan Holder, an assignable option (a "Purchase Option") to purchase Defaulted Loans from the issuing entity in the manner and at the price described below; provided that, as described in this section "-Realization Upon Mortgage Loans-Purchase Option," if such Junior Loan Holder elects to not exercise such option to purchase such Defaulted Loan then the holder of the next most subordinate Junior Loan (if any) will be entitled to exercise such Purchase Option.
+The Pooling and Servicing Agreement grants the directing certificateholder (subject to the last paragraph of this section "-Purchase Option"), Freddie Mac and, with respect to Defaulted Loans for which the related Junior Loan Holder and/or Mezzanine Loan Holder holds a lower priority lien or a Mezzanine Loan, as applicable, such related Junior Loan Holder and/or Mezzanine Loan Holder an assignable option (a "Purchase Option") to purchase Defaulted Loans from the issuing entity in the manner and at the price described below; provided that, as described in this section "-Realization Upon Mortgage Loans-Purchase Option," (i) if any Mezzanine Loan Holder elects not to exercise its Purchase Option, then the related Junior Loan Holder (if any) will be entitled to exercise such Purchase Option, then the holder of the next most subordinate Junior Loan (if any) will be entitled to exercise such Purchase Option.

-Each of the directing certificateholder, Freddie Mac and the related Junior Loan Holder may assign its Purchase Option to any person.
+Each of the directing certificateholder, Freddie Mac, any Junior Loan Holder and any Mezzanine Loan Holder may assign its Purchase Option to any person.

-Promptly after the determination that an underlying mortgage loan has become a Defaulted Loan, the master servicer (if the underlying mortgage loan is not a Specially Serviced Mortgage Loan) or the special servicer (if the underlying mortgage loan is a Specially Serviced Mortgage Loan) will be required to notify the trustee, the certificate administrator, the master servicer or the special servicer, as applicable, Freddie Mac, any related Junior Loan Holder and the directing certificateholder of such determination.
-Subject to (i) the Junior Loan Holder's right with respect to a Defaulted First Lien Loan, (ii) Freddie Mac's right to offer an increased purchase price, as described below and (iii) the last paragraph of this section "-Purchase Option" in the case of any Affiliated Borrower Loan, the directing certificateholder will then have the right to exercise its Purchase Option at a cash price equal to the Option Price until such right automatically terminates (a) upon the Defaulted Loan becoming a Corrected Mortgage Loan or an REO Loan, (b) upon the modification, waiver or payoff (full, partial or discounted) of the Defaulted Loan in connection with a workout, (c) upon purchase of the Defaulted Loan by Freddie Mac pursuant to the Pooling and Servicing Agreement or (d) with respect to a Defaulted First Lien Loan, upon purchase of such Defaulted First Lien Loan by the Junior Loan Holder pursuant to the Pooling and Servicing Agreement and the related intercreditor agreement.
+Promptly after the determination that an underlying mortgage loan has become a Defaulted Loan, the master servicer (if the underlying mortgage loan is not a Specially Serviced Mortgage Loan) or the special servicer (if the underlying mortgage loan is a Specially Serviced Mortgage Loan) will be required to notify the trustee, the certificate administrator, the master servicer or the special servicer, as applicable, Freddie Mac, the related Junior Loan Holder (if any), the related Mezzanine Loan Holder (if any) and the directing certificateholder of such determination.
+Subject to (i) the right of a related Junior Loan Holder and/or Mezzanine Loan Holder, as applicable, with respect to a Defaulted First Lien Loan, (ii) Freddie Mac's right to offer an increased purchase price, as described below, (iii) the bidding procedures for Defaulted Crossed Loans and (iv) the last paragraph of this section "-Purchase Option" in the case of any Affiliated Borrower Loan, the directing certificateholder will then have the right to exercise its Purchase Option at a cash price equal to the Option Price until such right automatically terminates (a) upon the Defaulted Loan becoming a Corrected Mortgage Loan or an REO Loan, (b) upon the modification, waiver or payoff (full, partial or discounted) of the Defaulted Loan in connection with a workout, (c) upon purchase of the Defaulted Loan by Freddie Mac pursuant to the Pooling and Servicing Agreement or (d) with respect to a Defaulted First Lien Loan, upon purchase of such Defaulted First Lien Loan by the Junior Loan Holder or Mezzanine Loan Holder, as applicable, pursuant to the Pooling and Servicing Agreement and the related intercreditor agreement.